ember-learn/ember-blog/content/ember-5-0-released.md

   - version-5-x
 ---

 EmberJS 5.0 embodies the commitment to stability and reliability that developers have come to expect from the Ember ecosystem.
-The Ember team has worked hard to remove all the depractions and make us move towards Polaris.
+The Ember team has worked hard to remove all the deprecations and make us move towards Polaris.
 Get up-to-date with the latest in Ember and enjoy!

 <!-- TODO - need a nice catchy intro that newsletters can copy paste -->